HyperMixer: An MLP-based Low Cost Alternative to Transformers: Discussion

-It is important to note, however, that our study is limited to the small resource scenario: Our models are small, not pretrained on large general-purpose corpora, and trained on datasets with fewer than 1 million examples.
+\paragraph{Small resource scenario} It is important to note that our study is limited to the small resource scenario: Our models are small, not pretrained on large general-purpose corpora, and trained on datasets with fewer than 1 million examples.
 It is unclear if our results will also hold on larger scale.
 For example, while gMLP and FNet perform poorly in the low-resource scenario as demonstrated in our experiments, both models are able to narrow the gap to Transformer-based models as the resources for pretraining increase~\citep{liu2021payattentionto,lee-thorp2021fnetmixingtokens}.
 We hypothesize that with enough resources, these models are able to overcome their shortcomings in terms of inductive biases.
-However, there is no reason to believe that HyperMixer, being equipped with useful inductive biases, wouldn't perform on par or better than Transformers in high-resource scenarios while retaining its \green~properties.
+However, there is no reason to believe that HyperMixer, being equipped with useful inductive biases, wouldn't perform on par with Transformers in high-resource scenarios while retaining its lower overall cost.
 Quite the contrary, HyperMixer's linear complexity in sequence length perhaps makes it more appropriate for large-scale pretraining on long contexts than vanilla Transformers.

-Future research will seek to expand HyperMixer to these use cases, including large-scale pretraining and adaptation to text generation tasks.
+\paragraph{Versatility} One of the most impressive qualities of Transformers is their versatility: Not only are they now the standard architecture for all NLP tasks, but over the years they have also become ubiquitous in a wide range of applications domains outside of NLP.
+Of course, the present study cannot determine whether HyperMixer is as versatile as Transformers.
+However, subsequent studies have shown that HyperMixer has uses in speech recognition~\citep{mai2023hyperconformer} and neural combinatorial optimization~\citep{drakulic2023bq}.
+Still, some modeling advancements are needed.
+For example, HyperMixing is not yet applicable for decoder models that make use of causal masking.
+As decoder-only language models have become widely studied, this constitutes promising future work.